 I am experienced in the following areas:

-Managing the financial affairs of people under a mental disability, whether as deputy, attorney or trustee
+Managing the financial affairs of mentally incapacitated clients, whether as deputy, attorney or trustee

 Obtaining probate and administering estates